davy7125/polyphone/docs/en/development/building-polyphone-for-fedora.rst

   qmake && make

-If everything goes well you will have the compiled polyphone in the :file:`RELEASE` subdirectory.
+If everything goes well you will have the compiled :file:`polyphone` in the :file:`RELEASE` subdirectory.

 Troubleshooting